niaxotim/erps-traffic-lights/traffic-lights-basic-tutorial.md

 ### Step 5
 Connect your BBC micro:bit and click ``|Download|``.
 Once programmed, power the BBC micro:bit and press ``||input:buttons A and B||`` to turn the lights On and Off.

+## Conclusion
+### Conclusion Step @unplugged
+Great work!
+Hopefully your lights now go on and off, and you're well on your way to creating a fully working set of traffic lights! :)